crachecode/tajine/README.md

 Tajine
 ==========

-Tajine is a thumbnail generator suitable for any web project following an Apache / PHP approach.
+Tajine is a thumbnail generator suitable for any web project.
 It is based on the [Intervention Image](https://github.com/Intervention/image) library.

 ## Features